-Depending on the type of device(s) selected from the traffic-calming device inventory in the Appendix, the Public Works staff will approve the installation of the device or will bring a recommendation to the City Council Transportation Committee and, in some instances, to the City Council.
+Depending on the type of device(s) selected from the traffic-calming device inventory in the Appendix, the Public Works staff will approve the installation of the device or it will be at staff's discretion and judgment, about whether it is necessary to take a recommendation to the CTC or City Councilwill bring a recommendation to the City Council Transportation Committee and, in some instances, to the City Council.
+Staff should will take items to the CTC for more vetting and policy discussion when deemed necessary.
 To determine what type of approval is necessary for a particular device, refer to Table 3 below.
+Staff may authorize additional traffic-calming measures as new techniques or devices are developed.